 What area to stay in when visiting London

 If you’re planning a trip to London, the closer you stay to the centre of London, the cheaper your transport costs will be each day, and the less time you’ll spend travelling by underground or bus.
 Therefore, we highly recommend looking for hotels within London travel zones 1 or 2.
 You can find more detailed information on where to stay in London here, as well as some recommended hotels within zones 1 or 2.

 What areas to look at when deciding to live in London

 If you are looking for a place to live in London, it’s often a good idea to take into account the area that you work in.
 The less distance and zones that you have to commute through each day, the less time and money you’ll spend on travel.

-That said, it’s pretty expensive to live in zone 1 of London so it’s normal to live outside the city centre.
-We recommend having a look at zones 2 and 3 where accommodation is more affordable, yet you can still quickly travel into the centre of London on the tube.
+That said, it’s pretty expensive to live in zone 1 of London, so it’s normal to live outside the city centre.
+We recommend looking at zones 2 and 3 where accommodation is more affordable, yet you can quickly travel into the centre of London on the tube.